Pakistan–Palestine relations: Gaza

 During the 2014 Israel-Gaza conflict, Prime Minister Nawaz Sharif said: "I am saddened and disappointed to note the silence of international community against this injustice, the silence and ineffectiveness of the Muslim Ummah has made Palestinians more vulnerable and made Israel more aggressive.
 The world must stop Israel from this naked and brutal aggression".He termed the Israeli atrocities against Palestinians in Gaza as 'genocide,' urging the world to stop Israel's naked and brutal aggression.
 In his Independence Day speech Prime Minister Nawaz Sharif said Israeli atrocities on Gaza citizens were no lesser a tragedy.
 He said the bombardment on human settlements and massacre of innocent people was a moment of thought for the world community as well as the human conscience.
 He said: "Pakistan strongly condemns it.
-The civilized world must take cognisance of the situation because it was a tragedy for the whole humanity."
+The civilized world must take cognizance of the situation because it was a tragedy for the whole humanity."

 During the May 2021 conflict, PM Imran Khan strongly condemned the Israeli police's attack on Palestinian worshippers at Jerusalem's Al-Aqsa Mosque.
 The Prime Minister Imran Khan also urged the international community to take immediate action to protect Palestinians and their legitimate rights.

+In January 2026, Pakistan's Foreign Office stated that even though the country has agreed to join the Board of Peace, this does not mean it will join the Abraham Accords, as it is obligated to Palestine.